r4victor/tenthousandmeters/content/blog/python_bts_12.md

 1. create a new TCP/IP socket with `socket.socket()`
 2. bind the socket to an address and a port with `sock.bind()`
-3. mark the socket as a "listeting" socket with `sock.listen()`
+3. mark the socket as a "listening" socket with `sock.listen()`
 4. accept new connections with `sock.accept()`
 5. read data from the client with `sock.recv()` and send the data back to the client with `sock.sendall()`.

 This version of server is not concurrent by design.
 When multiple clients try to connect to the server at about the same time, one client connects and occupies the server, while other clients wait until the current client disconnects.
-I wrote a simple simulation program to demonstrate this:
+I wrote a [simple simulation program](https://github.com/r4victor/pbts12_async_await/blob/master/clients.py) to demonstrate this:

 ```text
 $ python clients.py